usmanahmed-m/Intro-to-Surge-and-GitHub-Actions/README.md

   - `surge list` command will show all your domains which are hosted on Surge CDN.

   - If you want to delete a domain `surge teardown sampleproject.surge.sh` command will remove domain permanently.
 If no domain is passed in, Surge will check for a CNAME file to use.
 Otherwise, it will prompt you the domain you would like to teardown.

+  ---

+### Configuring CI/CD for your project via GitHub Actions

+As we have deployed our project on Surge, now there is a need to automate all the process that you have done, because every time you add a new feature into your project you have to update the project manually by following steps discussed above. `Github Actions` allow us to create a CI/CD (Continuous Integration/ Countinuous Delivery and Deployment) for our project.
+We can select on which event (push/pull etc) it will trigger actions to update our project.
+In this way just have to push our project into our repository and github actions will automatically update our project.
+For more in-depth details check this link [attached](https://github.com/features/actions).